How to Download and Upload Ghost CMS Images on DigitalOcean

-Using the command line, you can download and upload your Ghost CMS images folder.
-I assume you can already access your DigitalOcean Ghost droplet from the command line locally from your computer.
+You can download and upload your Ghost CMS images folder using the command line.
+I assume you can already locally access your DigitalOcean Ghost droplet from the command line from your computer.

 I will use the SCP command-line tool.
-SCP term is shorthand of secure copy.
-It allows to securely transfer files between a remote server and a local machine.
-In our case, it will copy the images from the Ghost server to the local computer and vise versa.
+SCP term is shorthand for secure copy.
+It allows to securely transfer of files between a remote server and a local machine.
+In our case, it will copy the images from the Ghost server to the local computer and vice versa.

 Zip Images Folder